www.LinuxHowtos.org

 This option determines whether libcurl verifies the status of the server cert using the "Certificate Status Request" TLS extension (aka.
 OCSP stapling).

-Note that if this option is enabled but the server does not support the TLS extension, the verification will fail.
+Note that if this option is enabled but the server does not support the TLS extension, the verification fails.

 DEFAULT